-ISSUES TO FACE UPON RELEASE This is a possible problem for me.
-I can take care of this.
-I need help with this.
+ISSUES TO FACE This is a possible I can take care of I need help with

+UPON RELEASE problem for me. this. this.

 Substance Abuse

 Lack of Money

 Transportation

 Day Care

 Family Problems

 Housing

 Clothing

 Medical

 Telephone

 Job Skills

 Education